ScottLogic/gitlab-cla-bot/README.md

   "contributors": ["<gitlab-username>"]
 }
 ```
-- Get one of the whitelisted contributors to make a comment including the text "@gitlab-cla-bot check" on a merge request or create a merge request.
+- Create a merge request or make a comment including the text "@gitlab-cla-bot check" on a merge request and the bot should respond.

 IAM user permissions required (see https://github.com/serverless/serverless/issues/1674):
 - "cloudformation:CreateStack",